 Once upon a time, jeans were limited to casual Fridays.
-Today, women are rocking jeans every day of the week.
+Today, women are rocking jeans every day of the work week.
 The trick to making jeans workplace-friendly is styling them right — which means swapping out your ripped skinnies and tees in favor of a more sophisticated approach.
-If you’re ready to add more denim to your professional wardrobe, try these tips for a polished look that even your boss will be admiring.

 Dark wash jeans are the standard for workplace environments.
 They’re clean and crisp and generally have a more professional vibe than jeans that are light or have an acid wash.
 From a distance, your dark-wash denims may even pass for a navy trouser.